sourcegraph/about/blogposts/2022/notebooks-ci.md

 With Notebooks, you can embed code directly into your documentation (and other internal knowledge management systems) and run Sourcegraph searches without having to leave whatever page you’re on.
 Notebooks augment our existing documentation, allowing developers to read static, explanatory text as well as run searches that return live code results.
 Developers can read _about_ code and then see the actual code with just a click.

-Take a look at the CI docs I contributed to [here](https://docs.sourcegraph.com/dev/background-information/ci), for example.
-The docs run through explanations of our Buildkite pipelines, pipeline health, pipeline development, Buildkite infrastructure, and how we use GitHub Actions.
-In the [pipeline development section](https://docs.sourcegraph.com/dev/background-information/ci#pipeline-development), I embedded notebooks that further explain, and demonstrate, the [Run types](https://docs.sourcegraph.com/dev/background-information/ci#run-types) and [Diff types](https://docs.sourcegraph.com/dev/background-information/ci#diff-types) used internally by the pipeline generator.
+Take a look at the [CI pipeline development documentation](https://docs.sourcegraph.com/dev/background-information/ci/development), where I've embedded notebooks that further explain, and demonstrate, the [Run types](https://docs.sourcegraph.com/dev/background-information/ci/development#run-types) and [Diff types](https://docs.sourcegraph.com/dev/background-information/ci/development#diff-types) used internally by the pipeline generator.

 <video loop autoplay muted playsinline>
   <source src="https://storage.googleapis.com/sourcegraph-assets/blog/Notebooks/embedded_notebooks.mp4" type="video/mp4" />